-Protecting your account username and passphrase is fundamental to good security practices.
-This is especially true of your CalNet credentials, which provide access to a wide array of online services for students, faculty and staff.
+Protecting your account username and passphrase is fundamental to proper security practices.
+This is especially true of your CalNet credentials, which provide access to a wide array of online services for students, faculty, and staff.

 Learn about the risks of stolen account credentials, how credentials are commonly stolen, and what you can do to protect your account information:

 Phishing scams can provide a backdoor entryway to cyber-criminals, putting your personal information at risk, as well as sensitive campus data.